 - Two out of every 5 adults are family caregivers.
 39% of all adult Americans are caring for a loved one who is sick, disabled, or living with frailties of old age – that’s up from 30% in 2010.

 - Complex care happens in the home.
 Almost half of family caregivers perform sophisticated medical/nursing tasks for their loved ones, such as providing wound care and operating specialized medical equipment, and up to 70% manage medications for their loved ones.

 - Caregiving affects the whole family.
 Men are now almost as likely to say they are family caregivers as women are (37% of men; 40% of women), and even 36 percent of younger Americans between ages 18 and 29 say they are family caregivers.

 - Many families make changes at home because of their caregiving responsibilities.
 Some families have to tighten their belts at home to pay for out-of-pocket caregiving costs (an average of $5,500 per year).
 And many more have to make home alterations to ensure safety, security, and cleanliness for their loved ones.

 10 Tips for Family Caregivers

-- Seek support from other caregivers - UC Davis offers caregiver support groups.
+- Seek support from other caregivers: check out our list of area support groups.